arguru-archive/aodix/README.md

 Aodix can be built using Visual Studio 2003 (run on Windows XP for best results).
 Instead of MSVC, Aodix was originally compiled with the [Intel C++ Compiler](https://en.wikipedia.org/wiki/Intel_C%2B%2B_Compiler).
 I wasn't able to find the correct version of this compiler used by Arguru; I used version 7.1.029 for the reconstruction, which produced similar but not identical binaries.
 MSVC can still be used as a substitute.

 This repository does not include the [ASIO SDK](https://www.steinberg.net/developers/) (version 2.0) or the VST SDK (version 2.3, no longer available), since they are proprietary.

-## Copyright

-Copyright 2007 Arguru Software.

-Developed by Juan Antonio Arguelles Rius and Zafer Kantar.
-Graphic design by Paul Merchant and Marc De Haar.

-Republished with permission.